simplertasks/aics/hn/hn-google-doc.md

 Gmail suggests email responses, Sheets offers AI-powered formulas, Word has Copilot, and every search engine now has an AI summary feature.
 Each tool offers tremendous power—but these AI capabilities are locked inside their respective products.
 You can’t share your AI workflow.
 You can’t combine the AI from Gmail with the AI from Sheets.
 You can’t export the logic and use it elsewhere.
 The AI assists you, but you don’t control it.
 This article presents an alternative: AICS (AI Command Script)—a framework that puts AI logic into a document and spreadsheets you already own, making it shareable, portable, and independent of any single vendor.
-Best of all you don't have to be a programmer or set up complex hosted applications.
+Best of all you don't have to be a programmer or set up complex hosted applications- and you own the source code for any AI application you built this way.
+Oh boy keep your own car
 ## See It In Action

 **Don’t read about it.
 Try it.**